guyllaumedemers/Unity-Touhou_BulletHell/README.md

   * Pattern Generation 👻 (*early stage*)
   * Collision System (*thinking about using RTree to make access bullets depending on the area they are in and make things more efficient*)
   * Player Mechanics
-  * Movement Mechanics (*early stage*)
+  * Movement Mechanics
   * Orb Rotation
   * Bullet Management
   * Unit Management
-  * Wave System (*early stage - need to figure out some stuff like : setting proper position from which units are suppose to spawn*)
+  * Wave System (*units can spawn from both side following either a linear progression OR a cubic bezier curve*)

 #### Design Pattern and Memory Optimization